 Knowing which questions to ask at your residency interview can make a good impression with the people who may decide if you are a good fit in the program.
 It also can give insight on how you fit in.

 The Association of American Medical Colleges (AAMC) created a list of key questions physicians-in-training recommend students ask to learn important information about residency programs.
-They suggest asking various people, including program administrators and current residents, you meet during your interviews different questions to gain a holistic picture of the program you’re considering.
+They suggest asking various people you meet during your interviews, including program administrators and current residents, different questions to gain a holistic picture of the program you’re considering.

 Here’s a look at seven questions that medical students should ask during residency interviews.

 You should leave your interview with a good handle on how often there are didactic lessons, the format in which they occur and the topics they cover.
-You also should understand the scope of the inpatient educational opportunities—which training sites you are likely to work in and what types of patients you are likely to work with.
+You also should understand the scope of the clinical educational opportunities—which training sites you are likely to work in and what types of patients you are likely to work with.

 Evidence suggests that residents spend up to 35 percent of their time in activities having marginal or no educational value, including paperwork that comes in addition to patient progress notes, patient transport and acquisition of laboratory results.
 Understanding what you will be doing and how you can grow from it is key.

 Your compensation package during residency will include more than salary.
 Understanding some of the specifics—the amount of paid time off and sick time, retirement account match, stipends for conferences—will give you a better handle on your long- and short-term financial picture.
-Get tips to help fourth-year medical students manage virtual interviews.

 This is a great question to ask current residents.
-Understanding where a program will serve you well and its short-comings, then matching those strengths and weaknesses with your own can give you an idea of how you will develop in that program.
+Understanding where a program will serve you well and its shortcomings, then matching those strengths and weaknesses with your own can give you an idea of how you will develop in that program.

-A recent survey of more than 1,900 graduate medical education trainees across 29 specialties found that residents named work-life balance as their top challenge.
+A recent survey of more than 1,900 graduate medical education trainees across 29 specialties found that residents named work-life integration as their top challenge.
 Asking this question can offer a glimpse of what your life could be like outside of work.
 To further understand your work-life balance, you also want to get a handle on duty hours and how much paperwork physicians are doing on their own time.